-The traditional approaches for SR are mostly based on MCs [85] or MDPs [56] to predict a user's next action given their last action [69].
-Zimdars et al. [85] are the first to propose MCs for web page recommendation.
+The traditional approaches for SR are mostly based on MCs [10] or Markov decision processes (MDPs) [8] to predict a user's next action given their last action [23].
+Zimdars et al. [10] are the first to propose MCs for web page recommendation.
 They investigate how to extract sequential patterns to learn the next state using probabilistic decision-tree models.
-To further improve the performance, Shani et al. [56] propose an MDP-based recommendation method, where the next recommendation can be computed through the transition probabilities among items.
-To combine the advantages of MF and MC-based methods, Rendle et al. [54] propose a method based on personalized transition graphs over an underlying MC.
+To further improve the performance, Shani et al. [8] propose an MDP-based recommendation method, where the next recommendation can be computed through the transition probabilities among items.
+To combine the advantages of MF and MC-based methods, Rendle et al. [24] propose a method based on personalized transition graphs over an underlying MC.
 The proposed method subsumes both a common MC and the normal MF model.
-Chen et al. [8] take playlists as an MC, and propose logistic Markov embeddings to learn representations of songs for playlist prediction.
-Lu et al. [39] argue that source domain data is not always consistent with the observations in the target domain, which may misguide the target domain recommendation.
+Chen et al. [25] take playlists as an MC, and propose logistic Markov embeddings to learn representations of songs for playlist prediction.
+Lu et al. [26] argue that source domain data is not always consistent with the observations in the target domain, which may misguide the target domain recommendation.
 They propose a criterion based on empirical prediction error and its variance to better capture the consistency across domains in CF settings.

 All of the MC or MDP-based sequential recommendation methods mentioned above show improvements by modeling sequential dynamics.
-A major limitation they share is that they can only consider a very short sequence (e.g., the most recent five items in [56]), because the state space quickly becomes unmanageable when taking long sequences into account [51].
+A major limitation they share is that they can only consider a very short sequence (e.g., the most recent five items in [8]), because the state space quickly becomes unmanageable when taking long sequences into account [11].